catseye/Maxixe/README.md

 inference used in a proof, it is entirely possible to give it an inconsistent system of logic in which anything can be proved — but that's not quite the same thing as what I'm talking about.
-Such a proof is still "valid", relative to logic that it is using.
+Such a proof is still "valid", relative to the definitions that it is using, even if those definitions are flawed.

 But on that note, I am also not prepared to claim that all of the rules of inference I've used in the example proofs Maxixe are consistent (or otherwise